amalic/NCATS-Translator-DQA-Docker/README.md

         --name=dqa_box --entrypoint /bin/bash translator_dqa

 We need to start the GraphDB service `service graphdb start`
-In case you want to keep the container running, then you can make more than one task inside the container, the running command:
+In case you want to keep the container running you can make more than one task inside the container, the running command:

         ./translator_dqa.py -d /root/NCATS-Translator-DQA/Input/kegg-drug.ttl